DataShades/ckanext-files/docs/migration/resource.md

-### Migration for resource uploads
+# Resource uploads

 Configure named storage for resources.
 Use `files:ckan_resource_fs` storage adapter.

+??? info "Storage name"

     This extension expects that the name of resources storage will be `resources`.
 This name will be used in all other commands of this migration workflow.
 If you want to use different name for resources storage, override `ckanext.files.resources_storage` config option which has default value `resources` and don't forget to adapt commands if you use a different name for the storage.

+??? info "Location"

     `ckanext.files.storage.resources.path` must match value of `ckan.storage_path`
     option, followed by `resources` directory.
 In example below we assume that value of `ckan.storage_path` is `/var/storage/ckan`.

+??? info "Size restriction"

     Example below sets 10MiB limit on resource size.
 Modify it if you are using different limit set by `ckan.max_resource_size`.

 Unlike group and user images, this storage does not need upload type restriction and `public_root`.